Canvas

 get_text_bounds(text, font=None)[source]

-Returns the dimensions for a given text.
+Returns the uncompensated dimensions for a given text.
 If you use a non-default font, pass it as font.

-get_centered_text_bounds(text, font=None)[source]
+get_text_bounds_compensated(text, font=None)[source]

 Returns the coordinates for the text to be centered on the screen.
 The coordinates come wrapped in a Rect object.
 If you use a non-default font, pass it as font.
+You can also pass alternate screen center values so that text is centered related to those, as opposed to the real screen center.

 invert_rect(coords)[source]